Reflux Scintigraphy (also known as Gastroesophageal Reflux Testing) is bulk billed, non-invasive, simple and available at CitiScan Radiology.

 Reflux Scintigraphy is performed over three hours in two stages:

-Test preparation is simple - involving a 4 hour fast, with all medications, including PPIs, to be taken prior to the fasting period.
-Gaviscon must not be taken on the day of the test.
+Test preparation is simple - involving a 4 hour fast, with all medications, including Gaviscon and PPIs, to be taken prior to the fasting period.

-Upon arrival to clinic, patient swallows 150mL of water with a small dose of Technetium and flushes the mouth with another 150mL of water to clear the mouth of the tracer.
+Upon arrival to clinic, the Nuclear Medicine technician gives the patient 20mL of an over the counter liquid anti-acid (GastroGel, Gaviscon, or equivilent) followed by 50mL of water with a small dose of Technetium, and another 50mL of water to flush and clear the mouth of the tracer.
 Dynamic images are taken from the mouth to the stomach in the upright and supine position with the gamma camera.

 This is then analysed with special software to indicate the frequency and amplitude of reflux for the upper oesophagus and pharynx/ laryngopharynx.
 Liquid gastric emptying is also calculated.